-Corpse Revivers have a long tradition, as you can already guess from the name.
-Since the mid-1800s, Corpse Revivors have been on bar menus across the country.
-And the Corpse Reviver No. 2 is obviously not the first and surely not the last version of this drink.
-But what it is, is a delicious version of it.
+Corpse Revivers have a long tradition, as you can already guess from the #2 in the name.
+Since the mid-1800s, Corpse Revivors have been on bar menus across the USA.
+And the Corpse Reviver No. 2 is one delicious version of it.

 The Corpse Reviver #2 widely gets accepted as the best-tasting drink amongst the Corpse Reviver drinks.
-It’s a perfectly balanced yet quite a boozy cocktail.
-And an evergreen that won’t go out of fashion anytime soon.
+It's a perfectly balanced yet still quite boozy cocktail.
+And an evergreen that surely won't go out of fashion anytime soon.

-And although one would assume that a drink to cure hangover should be low in ABV to non-alcoholic, the Corpse Reviver No. 2 is far from that.
-Not only does it contain Gin but also Orange Liqueur and Lillet (or dry Vermouth).
-To perfectly balance the drink, it also contains zesty fresh lemon juice and a dash of Absinthe.
+Although you would expect a drink meant to cure a hangover is low in ABV to non-alcoholic, the Corpse Reviver No. 2 is far from that.
+The cocktail contains Gin, orange liqueur, and Lillet - a French fortified wine, similar to Vermouth.
+And to create a rounded and perfectly balanced drink, it also includes zesty fresh lemon juice and a dash of Absinthe.

 What are the other Corpse Reviver cocktails?